JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 9 - Material/Angular Material.md

 - it should be configurable from one form control #DONE

 #### Bonus
-- Dynamic value, before defining we can set the max number of stars
+- Dynamic value, before defining we can set the max number of stars #DONE
-- Can be shown after the registration with a successful submission
+- Can be shown after the registration with a successful submission #DONE